gg-dev-05/movieAPI/README.md

 # USAGE:
-* Enter the name of the movie of TV series about which you are interested to know
+* Enter the name of the movie or TV series about which you are interested to know
 * If you need the output in form of a JSON string, check the checkbox
 * Press GO